HomeDirectoriesLocal vs Global Business Directories: What to Choose

 Local vs Global Business Directories: What to Choose

 Global directories measure success differently.
 They look at industry coverage, number of countries represented, and cross-border transaction facilitation.
-SafeGuard Global’s research indicates that market expansion strategies benefit from established directory presence in target markets before physical expansion.
+SafeGuard Global’s research indicates that market expansion strategies benefit from an established directory presence in target markets before physical expansion.

 Here’s a comparison that might surprise you: